Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \subsection{Granger Causality Resultant Flow Profile over Brain Areas Along with the Anesthetic Induction}

 Granger Causality is a functional connectivity estimator aimed at inferring the flow of information from one cortical area to another.
 As a measure that offers the direction in which the functional interaction occurs, the resultant OUT-DEGREE minus the IN-DEGREE of each node can be interpreted as a measure of causal flow action associated with the respective node.
-This resultant causal flow action profile identifies at a given moment the nature of preferentially affect (assume a role of a source of Granger causality) or to be affected by other nodes (assume a role of a sink of Granger causality).
-Therefore, provide an estimate of the respective cortical area in preferentially sending or receiving information from other cortical regions.
-Figure 3 displays the resultant causal flow profile of the electrodes over their respective cortical areas over time, at every five seconds of the experiment, right after the administration of propofol.
-From Figure 3, one can notice that when the brain entered in the regime characterized by high connectivity, which was established about 110 seconds after the drug injection, see Figure 3, Sub-Figures 22-35, electrodes correspondent to occipital and temporal lobes had a high positive causal flow.
-This result reveals that these brain areas tended to exert a strong causal influence and assumed predominant action as being a source of Granger causality.
+This resultant causal flow action profile identifies at a given moment the nature of preferentially affecting (assuming a role of a source of Granger causality) or being affected by other nodes (assuming an action as a sink of Granger causality).
+Therefore, provide an estimate of the respective cortical area in preferentially sending or receiving information from other cortical regions. \hyperlink{FIGURE3}{$Figure \cdot 3$} displays the resultant causal flow profile of the electrodes over their respective cortical positional coordinates along time, at every five seconds, right after propofol administering.
+From \hyperlink{FIGURE3}{$Figure \cdot 3$}, one can notice that when the brain entered the regime characterized by high connectivity, which was established about 110 seconds after the drug injection (see \hyperlink{FIGURE3}{$Figure \cdot 3$, \mbox{\textit{Sub-Figures 22-35}}}), electrodes correspondent to the occipital and temporal lobes had a high positive causal flow.
+This result reveals that these brain areas tended to exert a strong causal influence and assumed predominant action as a source of Granger causality.
 On the other hand, electrodes of the parietal and frontal lobes predominantly had a negative resultant causal flow profile.
-Nodes with negative causal flow reflect on cortical areas that are predominantly affected by other regions.
-The obtained results, therefore, evidenced that areas of frontal and parietal lobes acted mainly as sinks of Granger causality during the transition.
-This pattern took place during the transition state, throughout the time when functional connectivity greatly increased over the entire cortex.
-Once it presented as one main recurrent pattern, it is revealed that at this specific period the brain entered into a very particular state in which cortical areas assumed one predominant definite behavior of the Granger causality flow dynamics, as opposed to resting-state conditions in which the brain presented a much more dynamic and diverse repertoire of states.
+Nodes with negative causal flow reflect on cortical areas predominantly affected by other regions.
+The obtained results, therefore, evidenced that areas of the frontal and parietal lobes acted mainly as sinks of Granger causality during the transition.